Woodberry Kitchen

 Woodberry Kitchen is a New American restaurant in Baltimore's Woodberry neighborhood.
-In 2015, Woodberry Kitchen's founder, Spike Gjerde, won the James Beard Award for “Best Chef: Mid-Atlantic,” making him Baltimore’s only James Beard Award winner.
+In 2015, Woodberry Kitchen's founder, Spike Gjerde, won the James Beard Award for "Best Chef: Mid-Atlantic," making him Baltimore's first James Beard Award winner.

 Restaurant

-In October 2007, Spike and Amy Gjerde opened Woodberry Kitchen in a repurposed 19th century industrial park.
+In October 2007, Spike and Amy Gjerde opened Woodberry Kitchen in a repurposed 19th-century industrial park.
 The restaurant was designed by Charles Patterson of SM+P Architects.

-On the heels of the 2015 James Beard Award, Tom Sietsema of The Washington Post described Woodberry Kitchen as, “the perfect Mid-Atlantic restaurant”, adding, “… Gjerde's food reminds me what a great pantry he has in his backyard.
-I always think of Woodberry Kitchen as the Chez Panisse of our region.”
+On the heels of the 2015 James Beard Award, Tom Sietsema of The Washington Post described Woodberry Kitchen as "the perfect Mid-Atlantic restaurant", adding, "...Gjerde's food reminds me what a great pantry he has in his backyard.
+I always think of Woodberry Kitchen as the Chez Panisse of our region."

 Sourcing practices

 Woodberry Kitchen is often noted for its commitment to sourcing locally.
 It is estimated that restaurant has returned over $2 million to Mid-Atlantic farmers and winemakers.
 Chef Bryan Voltaggio describes Gjerde as a figurehead in the effort to revitalize an agricultural region in jeopardy.

-David Hagedorn of The Washington Post notes that the menu lists the, "40-plus growers, Maryland and Pennsylvania cheesemakers and local, sustainable fish and shellfish purveyors," whose raw ingredients are utilized each night.
+David Hagedorn of The Washington Post notes that the menu lists the "40-plus growers, Maryland and Pennsylvania cheesemakers and local, sustainable fish and shellfish purveyors" whose raw ingredients are utilized each night.